 PUT options can be thought of like insurance policies.
 You get them at a set price, over a certain period of time and sell the stock regardless of the price.
 Investors generally buy PUTS when they are concerned that the market will fall.
 This is because a PUT gives you the right to sell a stock at a fixed price, and it will typically increase in value if the price of the underlying stock starts to drop.

 CALL options have a market price, referred to as a premium.
 You pay the premium of the call option to secure the contract to buy the underlying stock.

 Investing in CALL options is a fantastic way to generate cash flow and reduce basis on companies we already own.

-Takeaway: In addition to stocks, options are a good choice if you are looking for high-return types of investments.
+Key Takeaway: In addition to stocks, options are a good choice if you are looking for high-return types of investments.
 However, I don’t recommend investing in options for beginners.
-Learn more about options here.

 There are two major types of retirement accounts: a 401K and an IRA.
 Both accounts are made up of cash you put aside and then invest in various ways.

 A 401k is a retirement account offered by your employer.
-The big benefit of this retirement option is that your employer may offer a “match”, which is when they will put in the same amount of money into your account that you put into it up to a certain percentage.
+The big benefit of this retirement option is that your employer may offer a “match”, which means they will match the amount of money you put into your account – up to a certain percentage.

 The Big Problem with 401ks